 Your dog's crate will ideally become their home within a home: a place of rest and relaxation where they sleep at the end of each day and where they can enjoy some alone time if needed.
-But lots of pet parents struggle with acclimating their new puppies to their crates, and even adult dogs may not be super comfortable in crates if they don't have everything they need.
+But lots of pet parents struggle with acclimating their new puppies to their crates.
+Even adult dogs may not be super comfortable in crates if they don't have everything they need.

 That’s why it’s important to know what to put in dog crates to ensure maximum comfort and safety.
 No two crates are alike, and no two dogs require the exact same number or type of accessories.
 With that in mind, let’s break down some of the most important dog crate accessories, including beds, water bowls, and more.